indutny/blog/posts/c.cpp-in-node.md

 ## Next step with the C++ Stream APIs

-Now we have very general implementation of this thing that could be reused in many places.
+Now we have a very general implementation of this thing that could be reused in many places.
 The first thing that I expect will be using this might be an HTTP2 stream.
 To do it in core, we should do it in user-land first, and it could be accomplished only by exposing the C++ Stream API, in the same way as we did